Benson-Gikonyo/alx-higher_level_programming/0x0B-python-input_output/README.md

 Task 4: Write a function that returns an object (Python data structure) represented by a JSON string:

     Prototype: def from_json_string(my_str):

+Task 5: Write a function that writes an Object to a text file, using a JSON representation:

+    Prototype: def save_to_json_file(my_obj, filename):